particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Carrier list update 2026-06-02

+The [carrier list](/reference/cellular/cellular-carriers/) has updates for LTE Cat M1 carriers in Europe, as well as preliminary coverage information for the M635e (NTN satellite).

 ### Tracker device restore 2026-06-02

 Fixed a bug in the Tracker Device Restore hex files for Device OS 3.1.0 to 6.4.1.
 The files contained an overlapping section at 0x0d4000 which caused some SWD/JTAG flashing tools to reject the hex files as invalid.